-i. have an understanding of the application of the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work 1999, and a general knowledge of the Electricity at Work Regulations 1989, the Construction (Design and Management) Regulations 2015, and other relevant Regulations and Codes of Practice.

-ii. attend site meetings where health and safety matters are discussed, and organise sites so that work is carried out to the required standard of health and safety with minimum risk to persons, equipment and materials.

-iii. determine at the project planning stage and establish at the commencement of work:

-the most appropriate order and method of working

-- the provision of welfare and sanitation facilities

-- hazards which might arise, and complete risk assessments as required
+- i. understand the application of the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work 1999, and a general knowledge of the Electricity at Work Regulations 1989, the Construction (Design and Management) Regulations 2015, and other relevant Regulations and Codes of Practice. - ii. attend site meetings where health and safety matters are discussed, and organise sites so that work is carried out to the required standard of health and safety with minimum risk to persons, equipment and materials. - iii. determine at the project planning stage and establish at the commencement of work: - the most appropriate order and method of working - the provision of welfare and sanitation facilities - hazards which might arise, and complete risk assessments as required

-- allocation of responsibilities

-- necessary fire precautions

-- adequate first-aid facilities

-iv. together with Marshside Health and Safety Ltd monitor health and safety standards on our sites to ensure compliance with the policy, current legislation and guidance.

-v. ensure that new employees and apprentices are provided with suitable induction training covering the company's health and safety policy and procedures.

-vi. arrange for the availability of necessary first-aid facilities on site, including making appropriate arrangements with the client or main contractor.

-vii. carry out site specific risk assessments as required by Regulations for general and specific risks to which Regulations apply.

-viii. carry out site specific COSHH risk assessments as required by Regulations for products used by or generated as a result of Company work.

-ix. take steps to ensure the competence in health and safety of all employees and other persons or contractors to whom work is subcontracted.

-x. ensure that tenders are adequate to cover sound methods of working and the provision of the required welfare facilities.(Standard)

-xi. set a personal example, including the wearing or use of protective clothing or equipment as appropriate on site visits.
+- allocation of responsibilities - necessary fire precautions - adequate first-aid facilities - iv. together with Michael Lordan Associates Ltd monitor health and safety standards on our sites to ensure compliance with the policy, current legislation and guidance. - v. ensure that new employees and apprentices are provided with suitable induction training covering the company's health and safety policy and procedures. - vi. arrange for the availability of necessary first-aid facilities on site, including making appropriate arrangements with the client or main contractor. - vii. carry out site specific risk assessments as required by Regulations for general and specific risks to which Regulations apply. - viii. carry out site specific COSHH risk assessments as required by Regulations for products used by or generated as a result of Company work. - ix. take steps to ensure the competence in health and safety of all employees and other persons or contractors to whom work is subcontracted. - x. ensure that tenders are adequate to cover sound methods of working and the provision of the required welfare facilities.(Standard) - xi. set a personal example, including the wearing or use of protective clothing or equipment as appropriate on site visits.